Home visit: How we live big in a small space

 “I came with one suitcase, Daryan came with six – filled with his books and vinyl records.
-They are his babies and the KALLAX shelf that holds them is his favorite spot in our home.
+They are his babies and the KALLAX shelf that holds them is his favourite spot in our home.
 There couldn’t be a better solution for him.
 His LPs fit each square perfectly and he can use the top of the unit to make a display of his beloved cameras.”

 A safe space

 “My home is my escape, my healing place.
 I’m used to working long hours, in stressful environments so I want my home to be a place where I can relax and recover.
-Creating warmth and coziness does that for me.
+Creating warmth and cosiness does that for me.
 Those good feelings you get from the soft touch of blankets and rugs, scented candles and meaningful decorations.”

 All that we love is here

 “I started reading about minimalism before we made our big move.
 I really found myself in the idea that too much stuff wears you down.
 When I packed, I had a mantra: ‘If I don’t remember I have it, let it go.’
 And like that I downsized from a walk-in wardrobe to sharing a small wardrobe and chest of drawers with Daryan.
 It’s been great to let things go.
 Now all we have is what we love and need.”